List of Premier League overseas broadcasters: Premier League Productions

 The service offers international broadcast partners a combination of studio-based output, including pre- and post-match content, fan-focused agenda shows, magazine programming, classic matches from the Premier League’s extensive archive, and long-form storytelling as part of the new PL Originals strand.

 They are also responsible for producing Goal Rush programme, the Premier League whiparound show that shows all of the goals and major incidents when there are several Premier League games being played at the same time on Saturday afternoon.

+From 2026/27 season, the Premier League will bring all international media content production and distribution in-house through Premier League Studios (PLS).